Pashayi people: Etymology

 There are several theories regarding the origin of the word Pashayi, with some claiming it is over 2,500 years old.
 In 1891, Henry Walter Bellew stated "Pashae, or Pashie are attributive plural forms, meaning 'of the Kingdom Padshahi'.
-The Pashayi are still found by that name in the Darai Nur District of Nangarhar Province, Bamyan and Laghman districts in the southern valleys.
+The Pashayi are still found by that name in the Darai Nur District of Nangarhar Province and Bamyan and Laghman districts, in the southern valleys.
 However, the Afghan Ministry of Information of Culture claim that Pashayi is derived from the words Baha Sha, Bahash and Bash which are words in the Pashayi languages.
 Others believe that the word comes from Psatha or Pishacha, meaning demon and carnivore.
 Others think that Pashayi is derived from Pashi, meaning "strong", "sturdy" and "rock wall" in the language.

 The last theory claims that in ancient times, a king emerged from the Pashayi ethnic group, later being named after him as kings were referred to as Pasha or Padshāh.
 Pashayi historians and the Ministry of Culture and Information claim that the Pashayi people were referred to as Alina, evident through the naming of Alishang and Alingar District, Alingar meaning "home of the Alina".

+Sir H. Rawlinson, in Monograph of the Oxus, suggests the name “Pashayi” might have originally been connected with Apresin and Paresin, the Zendavestian name for the region between Bactria and the Indus River.
+This name is also mentioned in the Babylonian version of the Behistun inscription, where the term is treated the same as Gaddra in Persian, which refers to Gandhara.
+It is possible that over time, the name “Pashayi” continued to be used, even if the original meaning was forgotten.

 In the present, some Pashayi people refer to themselves as Degano (resident of the plain, additionally implying "indigenous" or "native"), Laghmani, Nuristani and Sha'ari, although the latter is a slur.
 Originally, it came from the Pashai expression šāre ke šāraman (‘let’s go’), from the verb šarik (to go, to move along).